 Not all cases are right for diminished value.
 First, if you have an older model vehicle with high mileage, you will likely not be entitled to much diminished value.
 But newer, late model vehicles and those that are higher value vehicles may be perfect for making such a claim.
 For instance, a two-year-old Mercedes with low miles may have a value of $60,000 prior to a collision.
 After the collision, it may lose significant value and be worth as little as $20,000.
 This is especially true in the case of pick-up trucks that are used in businesses and high-end luxury vehicles.
 After all, no one wants to buy a truck that may have unresolved problems or frame damage.
 And those who can afford luxury cars rarely want to purchase a salvage.
 Wrecked cars are forever tainted and never sell as well.
 This drives down their value, leaving the owner with a substantial loss in equity.

 How to File a Diminished Value Claim

-The first step is working with a lawyer who knows how to get the diminished value assessed.
-At the Krause and Kinsman Law Firm, we will consult with industry experts who can build a report based on comparable sales in the region.
+The first step is working with a Kansas City car accident lawyer who knows how to get the diminished value assessed.
+At the Krause & Kinsman Law Firm, we will consult with industry experts who can build a report based on comparable sales in the region.
 Using careful analytical tools, our experts will help to establish the true pre- and post-crash values of the vehicle.
 We assist clients in negotiating fair settlements for property damage claims.
 If the insurance company won’t make a reasonable offer, there may be times when it’s appropriate to take the matter to trial and ask a jury to award compensation, just as with other types of cases.

 Get Help With a Missouri Diminished Value Case

-Throughout Kansas City, the Krause and Kinsman Law Firm helps injury victims recover for their lost income, property damages, expensive medical bills, and pain and suffering.
+Throughout Kansas City, the Krause & Kinsman Law Firm helps injury victims recover for their lost income, property damages, expensive medical bills, and pain and suffering.
 If you’ve been involved in a motor vehicle crash, call or visit us online today to see how we can help.